mwotton/Hubris/README.markdown

     # when a new source tarball that works is up.
     tar -jxvf ghc-6.11.20090907-src.tar.bz2
     cd ghc-6.11.20090907

+    # have to get the latest ghc stuff, sadly.
+    ./darcs-all get
+    ./darcs-all pull

     # adjust the argument to -j to your number of cores, and the prefix if you need to install somewhere else
     sh boot && ./configure --enable-shared --prefix=/usr/local && make -j 4 && sudo make install
     cd ..